brunocodutra/metal/doc/manual.md

 \snippet literal.cpp naive_2
 }

-but do not forget why we're here to begin with, recall we can't instantiate a template using a non-constexpr variable as argument!
+but do not forget why we're here to begin with, that is, recall we can't instantiate a template using a non-constexpr variable as argument!

 At this point, a watchful reader might argue that in theory there is no real reason for this to be rejected, since the literal value must always be known at compile-time and that makes a lot of sense indeed, but unfortunately that's just not how it works.
-All is not lost however, because we can still parse raw literals, that is, we are in for some fun!
+All is not lost however, because we can still parse raw literals, which means we are in for some fun!

 ### The Raw Literal Operator Template